MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 The options for choosing property settings that control how users can configure BitLocker are:

-- **Allow users to apply BitLocker protection on removable data drives**: Enables the user to enable BitLocker on a removable data drives.
+- **Allow users to apply BitLocker protection on removable data drives**: Enables the user to enable BitLocker on removable data drives.
 - **Allow users to suspend and decrypt BitLocker on removable data drives**: Enables the user to remove BitLocker from the drive or to suspend the encryption while performing maintenance.

 If you enable this policy setting, you can select property settings that control how users can configure BitLocker.